MUNICIPALITY OF MONTECOSARO

 Town hall, Via Gatti 3 – Ph.
 0733 560711

 Pro Loco, Piazza Trieste – Ph.
 0733 1870642

-The name comes from the Latin Mons Causarius, which means “place of cause”, because in its highest point (mons, mountain), where the formwork stood, the pretor and the court of justice had an ancient seat.
+The name comes from the Latin Mons Causarius, which means “place of trials”, because in its highest point (mons, mountain), where the formwork stood, the pretor and the court of justice had an ancient seat.